SIGN PETITION

 Commercial solar installations do not require approval by the town municipality; the CT Siting Council approves or denies these applications.
 The Siting Council’s responsibilities include:

-- providing environmental standards for the location, design, construction, operation of public utility facilities
+- providing environmental standards for the location, design, construction, and operation of public utility facilities that are at least as stringent as federal environmental standards and that are sufficient to assure the welfare and protection of the people of Connecticut;

 Greenskies Proposal

-The parent company for Greenskies is located in Taiwan.
-Their proposal, petition 1686, involves installing solar panels, and the associated power station, on approximately 20 acres of land in the center of Morris (Tillson’s farmland).
+The Greenskies proposal, petition 1686, involves installing solar panels, and the associated power station, on approximately 20 acres of “designated prime farmland” which is surrounded by wetlands, in the center of Morris.
+The property is owned by Jim Tillson.
 These acres border both West Street and South Street.
-The Greenskies application has been preliminarily approved by the Siting Council pending worksite approval, and pending Greenskies addressing the concerns of the residents of Morris.
+The Greenskies application has been preliminarily approved by the Siting Council pending a list of conditions being met, which includes submitting “a status update on any concerns expressed during the community meeting prior to the commencement of construction.”
+This community meeting is being held on March 20th 5 PM at the town hall.

 Lodestar Proposal

-The Lodestar proposal, petition 1695, also involves installing solar panels, and the associated power station, on approximately 20 acres of land near the center of Morris.
+The Lodestar proposal, petition 1695, also involves installing solar panels, and the associated power station, on approximately 20 acres of “designated prime farm land” near the center of Morris.
 The acreage borders South Street and the N.Terrell Farm Road neighborhood.
 Again, commercial solar installations do not require approval by the town municipality; the CT Siting Council approves or denies these applications.
 The CT Siting Council has not yet voted on the Lodestar application.

 CONCERNS

 Solar energy is widely celebrated as a clean energy solution.
-Many solar companies (a significant number have with foreign parent companies) are installing solar projects across the country.
-As more studies are conducted, a growing number of critics are raising concerns about the environmental (and agricultural impacts) of solar array construction.
+Many solar companies (a significant number have foreign parent companies) are installing solar projects across the country.
+As more studies are conducted, a growing number of critics are raising concerns about the community, environmental, and agricultural impacts of solar array construction.
 These concerns include habitat disruption, land use, soil health, water contamination, and the health/quality of life concerns for the community.
 The waste management of decommissioned panels is regulated by the EPA.
 The solar panels installed by Greenskies and Lodestar both contain lead from solder.
 Some solar panels also contain forever chemical (PFAS), cadmium, arsenic, and other heavy metals.

-Since these projects can have significant negative impacts in the short term and long term, many feel that they are better located in greyfields (abandoned shopping centers and malls) or brownfields (abandoned industrial sites).
+Since these projects can have negative impacts in the short term and long term, many feel that they are better located in greyfields (abandoned shopping centers and malls) or brownfields (abandoned industrial sites), or at the least located away from residential neighborhoods.

 Before final worksite approval, the Connecticut Siting Council and the relevant solar company are required to determine whether the project causes unacceptable environmental or community impacts, particularly involving: